solrmarc/solrmarc/Readme.md

 # Overview

-This project is based on code written by Oliver Obenland, (See https://github.com/oobenland/SolrMarc-Indexer-Tests)
+This branch is a complete re-write of the SolrMarc program, it will soon become the master branch for the repo.
+The code is based on code written by Oliver Obenland, (See https://github.com/oobenland/SolrMarc-Indexer-Tests)
 The key design improvement Oliver created is to essentially compile the indexing specification once, and then apply that "compiled" version to each of the records that need indexing.
 I have taken his code and added handling of the basic field specification of SolrMarc   (such as:    title_display = 245abnp  )  via a parser specification